 Garnish with fresh Italian parsley and serve warm with a size of crusty bread to soak up every last drop of the juices!
 You can also make a gravy with the slow cooker pot roast juices, see instructions below.

-How to Make Gravy for Pot Roast
+How to Make the Gravy

 Slow cooker method: Alternatively, you can make the gravy directly into the crockpot.
 Remove the beef and veggies, stir in the cornstarch slurry, and set it on HIGH for about 20 minutes until thickened.
+This is the same method I use for my Slow Cooker Chicken Thighs recipe.

 Tips for Success